OTR/OTR/README.md

 ### Hi there 👋

-I'm a Backend Developer, who's used to creating web applications with Python :snake:, then I met with Kotlin :sailboat: and fall in love with it.
+I'm a Backend Developer, who's creating web applications with Python :snake:, also have experience with Kotlin and Android :sailboat:.
 I also have knowledge in automation testing 🛠📋.

 - :mortar_board: My education: Bachelor's degree in engineering
 - 🔭 I’m currently working on my education platform 📚🏫